-- Buses will be cleaned and disinfected in between routes. - Bus drivers and students will be required to wear (PPE) Personal Protective Equipment during routes - Parents are encouraged to provide their own mode of transportation as an extra safety precaution.
+- Buses will be cleaned and disinfected in between routes. - Bus drivers will be provided with and required to wear (PPE) Personal Protective Equipment during routes. - Parents are encouraged to provide their own mode of transportation as an extra safety precaution.